atlassian/data-center-helm-charts/docs/docs/README.md

 * [Prerequisites and setup](installation/PREREQUISITES.md) - everything you need to do before installing the Helm charts
 * [Installation](installation/INSTALLATION.md) - the steps to install the Helm charts
+* [Migration](installation/MIGRATION.md) - what you have to do if you're migrating an exisitng deployment to Kubernetes

 ## Additional content